|Title:||Core development workflow automation for CPython|

-To adapt this process to CPython, it should be feasible to have Zuul monitor Rietveld for approved patches (which would require a feature addition in Rietveld), submit them to Buildbot for testing on the stable buildbots, and then merge the changes appropriately in Mercurial.
+To adapt this process to CPython, it should be feasible to have Zuul monitor Kallithea for approved pull requests (which may require a feature addition in Kallithea), submit them to Buildbot for testing on the stable buildbots, and then merge the changes appropriately in Mercurial.
 This idea poses a few technical challenges, which have their own section below.

 For CPython, I don't believe we will need to take advantage of Zuul's ability to execute tests in parallel (certainly not in the initial iteration - if we get to a point where serial testing of patches by the merge gating system is our primary bottleneck rather than having the people we need in order to be able to review and approve patches, then that will be a very good day).